Aurès: History

-The Awras or Aurès region is characterized both by its mountain terrain and by the Berber Chaoui ethnic group that historically has inhabited the area.
-The rugged terrain of the Aurès has made the region one of the less developed areas in the Maghreb.
-Traditionally the women of the region wore tattoos.
+The Aurès region is characterized by its montaneous terrain and by the Berber Chaoui ethnic group, which historically has inhabited the area.
+The rugged terrain of the Aurès has made the region one of the least developed areas in the Maghreb.
+Traditionally, the women of the region wore tattoos.

 It was in the Aurès region that the Algerian War of Independence was started by Berber independence fighters such as Mostefa Ben Boulaïd, who operated from the area.
-A district of Algeria that existed during and after the War of Independence, from 1962 to 1974, was named after this region.
+A district of Algeria that existed during and after the war, from 1962 to 1974, was named after the region.